 Modern dental bridges are nearly undetectable compared to bridges of the past.
 Today's dental bridges are stronger and more natural-looking, thanks to durable ceramic compounds and realistic dyes.
 Dental technicians are able to reshape or color dental bridges to match the surrounding teeth so you won't have to worry about unnatural-looking dental work.
-Additionally, dentitsts now have access to precise imaging tools that allow them to create perfectly fitted bridges that are more comfortable.
+Additionally, dentists now have access to precise imaging tools that allow them to create perfectly fitted bridges that are more comfortable.

 Types of Dental Bridges

 Because every smile is a little bit different, dental bridges aren't one-size-fits-all.
 Your dentist will inspect your teeth to determine if you're a good candidate for this type of restoration.
 The following types of dental bridges may be recommended:

 Traditional Bridges: A traditional bridge is typically made by creating a crown for both teeth on the sides of the missing tooth and then adding a pontic in between these teeth.
 The bridge will include crowns, along with false teeth connected in between.
 The pontic acts as a support point to keep the structure sturdy.
 Traditional bridges are typically made from ceramics (which look more natural), or the less expensive option of porcelain fused to metal materials.